Install the Collector for Kubernetes using Helm

 Set Prometheus metrics

-Set the Collector to automatically scrape any pod emitting Prometheus by adding this property to the Helm chart’s values YAML:
+Set the Collector to automatically scrape any pod emitting Prometheus metrics by adding this property to the Helm chart’s values YAML:

 autodetect: